 For everything with an advantage, there’s always a disadvantage.
 One serious disadvantage of the POS business in Nigeria is network issues.
 Having network problems can delay or deny transactions.
 There could be cases of debit without crediting the designated account.
 Failed transactions and the inability to generate receipts may cause frustration to both the agents and customers.

 Another disadvantage is the state of security in the country.
 Being a POS agent means that you will be dealing with a reasonable amount of cash which is usually not safe.
 Therefore, the security status in your location could pose a great setback because of theft and robbery cases.

 Also, a POS business owner is at risk of fraudulent people.
 For instance, the case of bringing fake naira notes for deposit into an account.
-There’s also what is known as ‘false alert.’
+There’s also what is known as a ‘false alert.’
 That is when you get an alert that does not add up to your account balance.
 Yet the sender of the money requires that you give them cash for the transfer made to your account.